EmergeTools/SnapshotPreviews/README.md

 NavigationLink("Open Gallery") { PreviewGallery() }
 ```

+Just be sure to wrap it within a `NavigationStack` to work correctly.
 The gallery also supports macOS.
 However, snapshotting does not support macOS.

 ## Local Snapshot Generation